philipptrepte/dl_binder_design/README.md

   Cleans the silent file by removing duplicate sequences.
 Also removes identifiers from the `af2checkpoint` file that are found in the score and pae files, but not in the silent file and vice versa.

+- `clean_af2results(af2score, af2pae, sc_out, pae_out, af2checkpoint)`

+  Cleans the AF2 initial guess score and PAE files by removing identifiers that are not found in the checkpoint file.

 # Table of Contents